CodeSamplez.com

 Code First Migrations enabled for project MyPasswords.

-Now Execute ‘Add-Migration’ command, which will create a scaffold template from your entity.
+Now execute the ‘Add-Migration’ command, which will create a scaffold template for your entity.
 Output should be as follows:

 PM> add-migration Test